apeschar/google-shopping-challenge/README.md

         ) {
             // break long lines in a logical way throw new Exception(
-                "You need to set the dividend and the divisor before dividing");
+                'You need to set the dividend and the divisor before dividing.');
         }

         return $this->dividend / $this->divisor;